emmalowe/ravenous/README.md

 # ravenous

-This is an example project from Codecademy where I created a restaurant search engine, built on top of the Yelp API.
+This is an example project from Codecademy.
+I created a restaurant search engine built on top of the Yelp API.

 ## Technologies used

 - HTML
 - CSS
-- Javascript (React)
+- JavaScript (React)

-## Things I practiced during the project
+## Things I practised during the project

-- How to recreate a radio button using <p> elements
+- How to recreate a radio button using \<p> elements 🫠
 - CSS modules
 - async/await functionality
 - handling state